 Minnesota State Grants range from $340 to approximately $8,000.
 Minnesota State Grants are awarded to eligible Minnesota residents on the basis of need and do not have to be repaid.
 Amount of the grant is determined once the state budget is set in July prior to the upcoming school year.
 St. Olaf provide an estimates in the financial aid award based on the previous year’s amount.

-For more information on the STEP Grant (scholarships from Lutheran churches), click here.
+For more information on the STEP Grant (scholarships from all faith communities), click here.

 St. Olaf College affirms its commitment to provide a liberal arts education of high quality that encourages students to a deeper understanding of themselves and the world.
-Through the STEP Grant program, St. Olaf College will match by 1.5 times a congregational grant or scholarship from a Lutheran Church up to a maximum of $1,000 per student.
+Through the STEP Grant program, St. Olaf College will match a congregational grant or scholarship from any faith community up to a maximum of $1,000 per student.
 This is a 1:1 match.
-If a student receives $500 from a Lutheran Church, they would receive $750 in STEP Grant funds from St. Olaf.
-If a student received a church scholarship of $750, they would receive a $1,000 STEP Grant from St. Olaf .
-Church scholarship information and checks (made payable to St. Olaf College) should be submitted to St. Olaf College by August 15th.
+If a student receives $500 from a faith community, they would receive $500 in STEP Grant funds from St. Olaf.
+If a student received a scholarship of $2,500 from a faith community, they would receive a $1,000 STEP Grant from St. Olaf.
+Faith community scholarship information and checks (made payable to St. Olaf College) should be submitted to St. Olaf College by August 15th.